johnwargo/johnwargo/README.md

 I'm a professional software developer, writer, presenter, father, husband, and Geek.
 For the last 15 years (or so), I focused on enterprise mobility and building mobile apps.
 My work is in 8 books, plus a lot of magazine articles and blog posts.
 I wrote seven books outright, and the other is an anthology of magazine articles I (and others) wrote for a particular publication.
 All but one of my books are on web and mobile software development.
 My latest publication is [Learning Progressive Web Apps](https://learningpwa.com).

+> I'm happiest when I'm writing code.

+This is my personal GitHub account, anything I say or do here is my own, personal work.

 I'm currently a Product Manager at [OutSystems](https://outsystems.com) working on their mobile app capabilities.

 I love tinkering with IoT, building and writing about projects for Arduino, Particle Photon, Raspberry Pi, and more.

-I'm happiest when I'm writing code.

 What you'll find here is the following: